 Comfort & Fit

 We weren't in love with the fit of these pants.
 After reading on-line reviews we ordered it a size larger than normal, and that was a good decision — it "fit" our body size-wise, but the fit itself was off.
 The ankles are sewn very tight, so it's a bit of a struggle to get them on, and even more challenging to get them off once they are wet.
 The waistband has no elastic in it — it's just more of the same material of the body — and it's cut on the loose side.
-Teeki did this on purpose "so they won't cut into you," and compared to some pants that are particularly tight across the tummy, like the Lucy Perfect Core Pant, it is a nice feature, if you have nothing to hold in there, that is.
+Teeki did this on purpose "so they won't cut into you," and compared to some pants that are particularly tight across the tummy, like The North Face Lucy Perfect Core, it is a nice feature, if you have nothing to hold in there, that is.
 This pant doesn't offer any compression or even retention, so as soon as you bend over, say in Balancing Stick Pose, you can feel any excess skin and fat sagging down.
 This is not a good feeling.
 If you have any extra "padding" in your tummy zone (and who doesn't?), or have had a child (or two!), these are probably not the pants for you.
-Also, these pants only go up to size Large, and we found that we had to size up to fit into them, so if you are larger than a Prana or Lucy size Medium (which is not that large!) you might be out of luck with this brand.
+Also, these pants only go up to size Large, and we found that we had to size up to fit into them, so if you are larger than a Prana size Medium (which is not that large!) you might be out of luck with this brand.

 We didn't have any specific durability issues during testing, but due to the thin nature of the fabric, they're not the pant to wear on a hike with sharp bushes or cacti around.
 The bonus to the smooth material though is that they won't pill, ever.
 So if you're tired of replacing your yoga pants every few months because of pilling in high friction areas, like between your legs, then these pants are a good choice.